jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 Sometimes, even though things are going well, you realize:

-* I'm so sad
+* I’m so sad
-* I'm not happy
+* I’m not happy
-* I'm miserable
+* I’m miserable

-And when realize that you're unhappy, you want to fix it.
-It's easy to argue that mental and emotional health are more important than physical, but we don't put *nearly* as much effort into figuring why we sometimes get down in the dumps.
+And when realize that you’re unhappy, you want to fix it.
+It’s easy to argue that mental and emotional health are more important than physical, but we don’t put *nearly* as much effort into figuring why we sometimes get down in the dumps.

-We don't take the time to figure out how to be happy despite all the [health benefits that come with a positive mindset](https://www.healthline.com/nutrition/happiness-and-health#:~:text=Scientific%20evidence%20suggests%20that%20being,even%20increase%20your%20life%20expectancy.){: target="_blank" rel="noopener"} and the health problems that come with a negative one.
+We don’t take the time to figure out how to be happy despite all the [health benefits that come with a positive mindset](https://www.healthline.com/nutrition/happiness-and-health#:~:text=Scientific%20evidence%20suggests%20that%20being,even%20increase%20your%20life%20expectancy.){: target="_blank" rel="noopener"} and the health problems that come with a negative one.

-## I'm so unhappy.
+## I’m so unhappy.
 What can I do about it?

 Happiness is subjective and difficult to define.
 Unhappiness is straightforward and simple.

 This is why it’s easier for me to tell you why you’re so unhappy and what you can do to fix it.

 If you already know why you’re unhappy, then you want to know how to feel better.
-If you don't know why your mood is low, or you need a fix for your sadness and melancholy…
+If you don’t know why your mood is low, or you need a fix for your sadness and melancholy…

 This article will tell you why you’re so unhappy and give you a step-by-step plan to fix it.
-It's important for you to learn to [do what makes you happy.](/do-what-makes-you-happy/)
+It’s important for you to learn to [do what makes you happy.](/do-what-makes-you-happy/)

 Let’s begin.